kinectron/kinectron/memory-bank/activeContext.md

    - Implemented proper p5.js instance mode usage
    - Fixed visualization issues with color stream
    - Resolved frameRate error in metrics controller
+   - Note: Educational examples are not currently functional but will be implemented soon

 6. **Error Notification System**:
    - Implemented a reusable notification system for the application